Causes, Signs, and Effects

 If the loss occurs within the first trimester, neither the remaining fetus nor the mother generally has clinical signs or symptoms.
 The prognosis of the surviving twin is usually excellent, but this depends on the factors that contributed to the death of the other twin.

 When a twin dies after the embryonic period of gestation, the water within the twin’s tissues, the amniotic fluid, and the placental tissue may be reabsorbed.
 This results in the flattening of the deceased twin from the pressure of the surviving twin.

 At delivery, the deceased fetus may be identified as fetus compressus (compressed enough to be noticed) or as fetus papyraceous (flattened remarkably through the loss of fluid and most of the soft tissue).

 What are the signs of a possible Vanishing Twin Syndrome?

 Research indicates more cases in women over the age of 30.
 Symptoms usually begin early in the first trimester and include bleeding, uterine cramps, and pelvic pain.

-What medical care is recommended for Vanishing Twin Syndrome?
+What medical care is recommended?